foxcastillo/Data-Structures-Algorithms/README.md

 A Binary Search Tree is a list of nodes that are structured in such a way that their BST properties are maintained.
 A key and a value are assigned to each node.
 The requested key is compared to the keys in BST during the scan, and if detected, the associated value is retrieved.

 ### Trie
+Trie is a node-based data structure that resembles a forest.
+Data can be stored in nodes.
+There can be zero, one, or more children for each node.
+Each node is used to store a character while the trie is used to store a vocabulary, and each “branch” of the trie represents a special word.

 ### Fenwick Tree